Digital Behaviour & Emotions Health & Well-being

 It is incredibly important to have a conversation now about what would happen if they told you that they had seen something, violent, sexual or… well, dodgy.

-If we want our kids to talk to us about seeing dodgy stuff online, they need to know for sure that your first response isn’t going to be reactive.
-If they are worried about instant confiscation or limitation, they may prefer to keep the scary, uncomfortable or even traumatic experience to themselves!
+If we want our kids to talk to us about seeing dodgy stuff online, they need to know for sure that our first response isn’t going to be reactive.
+If they are worried about instant confiscation or limitation, they may prefer to keep the scary, uncomfortable or even traumatic experience to themselves.
 And we don’t want our kids to have to navigate those types of experiences alone.

 2. If they have been using their own device for a while

-It could be helpful to remind your kids that if they accidentally see something dodgy, that they can talk to you about it and they won’t be in trouble.
+It could be timely to remind your kids that if they accidentally see something dodgy, they can talk to you about it and they won’t be in trouble.
+It's so important that our young people know that we care more about helping them to make sense of the dodgy stuff that they may have seen, than we do about punishing them.

-Your kids may have all sorts of questions like:
+Your kids may have all sorts of questions, like:

 • "Why would someone even make this content?"